mauromotion/thoughts-in-motion/_pages/about.markdown

 Along with my many interests I actually run a [Mastodon](https://joinmastodon.org/) server on [mograph.social](https://mograph.social).
 This is an experiment aimed at trying to build a space for motion designers, VFX artists and similar outside of the mainstream platforms like Twitter or Facebook and bring some visual excitment into the [Fediverse](https://fediverse.party/en/fediverse/).

-### This blog
+### This website

-The idea with this blog is to create a repository of a few things I discover in any of the fields I'm interested in, be it motion design, music, privacy, PKM systems (Personal Knowledge Management).
+The idea with this website is to create a repository of a few things I discover in any of the fields I'm interested in, be it motion design, music, privacy, PKM systems (Personal Knowledge Management).

 Also, I might use this space to post some work in progress and experiments I do with moving (or static) images.